mayfrost/guides/X.md

 Then hit _"Ctrl-a + ]"_, then _"Enter"_, then _"Ctrl-d"_.

 ### CLIPBOARD BINDINGS
-For ease of use we will use _"GNU Screen's"_ configuration file _".screenrc"_ to save shortcuts to clipboard exchange.
+For ease of use we will use _"GNU Screen's"_ configuration file _".screenrc"_ to save shortcuts for clipboard exchange instead of the above commands.
 Save these in your _".screenrc"_ file:
 ```
 # Copy from "GNU Screen" to "X" clipboard, automatically when using "GNU Screen's" copy selection
 bindkey -m ' ' eval 'stuff \040' 'writebuf' 'exec sh -c "xsel -ib < /tmp/screen-exchange"'